bounce0208/Slate/README.md

 ## Data

-Everything lives in your browser's localStorage.
+Everything lives in your local storage.
 It never leaves your device.

 Export a backup regularly: Settings → Export backup.
 Restore via Settings → Import backup.
 If you share the URL with colleagues, their data is completely separate — same URL, different device, different storage.